 Two Leaves and a Bud Whole Leaf Tea Sachets

 To minimize waste, our teas are packed in a sachet that is certified ASTM D 6400 compostable.
 The material is made from plants, not petroleum.
 It will biodegrade into water and CO2 after about one month in a compost-rich with microorganisms at a temperature of 122°F (50°C) and 80 percent humidity.
 (So home composts likely will not provide the needed environment for the decomposition of these sachets.)
-This material is safe and non-toxic and doesn’t break down or melt in hot water.
+This material is safe and non-toxic and doesn’t melt in hot water.

 The best way to keep the tea fresh and flavorful is to individually package our sachets.
 Half of our teas are wrapped in envelopes that are certified compostable, the other half use a material designed to decompose.